Alexisbol/ada-template-website/README.md

         },

         "fed-event": {
-            text: "Ready to check if you understood Fed events?",
+            text: "Ready to check your intuition on Fed events?",
             answers: [
                 {
                     label: "Yes!",
                     comment: "Nice!",
                     next: {
-                        text: "If we see a continuous increase in Fed rate, is this an event?",
+                        text: "What can we call a fed event?",
                         answers: [
                             {
-                                label: "Yes",
+                                label: "A substantial increase or decrease, followed by a stable phase lasting a few days",
                                 comment: "Correct!",
                                 next: null
                             },
                             {
-                                label: "No",
+                                label: "Trump attacking Jerome Powell (fed chair)",
-                                comment: "Incorrect.",
+                                comment: "Incorrect but you where close.",
                                 next: null
                             }
                         ]